 It isn’t being organized or clean.

 It’s hearing jokes about people who are OCD.
 Or saying “I’m so OCD” when really you just like to be neat.
 Or taking a quiz asking “How OCD are you?”
-When an online quiz can’t tell you that.
+When an online quiz can’t tell you or diagnose you.
 Hearing comments that it’s in my head- Why yes- it is in my head, but not made it up.

 It’s constant glances at my CGM or checking my BG every 20 minutes when my BG is above 200.
-So it’s also not putting the CGM on my phone or on my pump because I know how I am.
-So then, it’s also hiding my CGM or giving to friends so I don’t keep looking at it.
+So it’s also not putting the CGM on my phone or on my pump until I’m ready because I know how I am.
+So then, it’s also hiding my CGM or giving it to friends so I don’t keep looking at it.
 It’s trying to work at this too.

-It’s being late because I had to check again. and again.
+It’s being late or giving myself an absurd amount of extra time because I had to check again. and again. and again. and again.
 Sometimes having to drive or walk all the way back to what I’m checking.

 It’s that these compulsions to check get worse if I’m more stressed or my BG is elevated.